milen-ale/my--portfolio/README.md

 2. Clone the Project
 3. Open browser using `live server`

+To use this project properly, you must first clone or download the repository.
+Then, open the index.html file to view the main page of the website.
+You may add or change files by simply opening the file folder in VS code.

 ## Prerequisites

 - IDE to edit and run the code (We use Visual Studio Code).
 - Git to versionning your work.

 ## Authors